‘Cup of life’: Kerala MP to distribute one lakh menstrual cups for free

 According to a study conducted in 2021, India’s landfills receive 12.3 billion sanitary napkins, amounting to 113,000 tonnes of waste, every year.
 Improperly disposed and non-segregated menstrual waste also creates health risks for waste workers, the report from Toxics Link, an environment group, said.

 “We often hear news about marine pollution, fishes dying due to plastic waste.
 Lots of sanitary pads get dumped in the ocean.
-The menstrual cup is the product of the future,” Dr Haneesh Meerasa, an IMA member, said.
+The menstrual cup is the product of the future,” Dr Haneesh Meerasa, IMA Cochin Vice President, said.

 Prakriti Varshney, a 26-year-old woman who scaled Mount Ama Dablam (6,812 m) in Nepal during her period in December last year, had told indianexpress.com that using a menstrual cup meant she did not have to dispose of anything which can harm the environment on the mountain.